xkrejc70/mit-SUI-project/README.md

     player_name     the name of the player this AI will control board           an instance of dicewars.client.game.Board
-    players_order   in what order do players take turns
+    players_order   in what order do players take turns max_transfers   number of transfers allowed in a single turn

 The turn making method is expected to take following parameters:

     board                   an instance of dicewars.client.game.Board
-    nb_moves_this_turn  number of attacks made in this turn nb_turns_this_game  number of turns ended so far previous_time_left  time (in seconds) left after last decision making
+    nb_moves_this_turn      number of attacks made in this turn nb_transfers_this_turn  number of transfers made in this turn nb_turns_this_game      number of turns ended so far previous_time_left      time (in seconds) left after last decision making

 The ``AI.ai_turn()`` is required to return an instance of ``BattleCommand`` or ``EndTurnCommand``.